kwakuemma37/Azure-lessons/README.md

       It can be used manage a public cloud whether a solely Azure, private in your datacenter, a hybrid configuration, or even a multi-cloud environment running on multiple cloud providers at once.
 ### Azure VMware solution:
       If an entity already uses VMware in a private cloud environment but wants to migrate to a public or hybrid cloud, Azure VMware solution let that entity run it's VMware workload in Azure with seamless integration and scalability.
+### Describe the consumption-based model:
+      In cloud computing there're 2 types of expenses to consider.
+Capital expenditure (CapEx) and Operational expenditure (OpEx).
+        - Capital expenditure (CapEx) are the initial expenses neede to purchase or secure tangible resources. eg. building, vehicles, datacenter.
+        - Operational expenditure are that expenses incurred on using services or products over time.
+Renting a convention center, leasing a company vehicle, or signing for cloud services.
+      Cloud computing falls under OpEx because it is based on consumption-based model.
+You only pay for what you use.
+You don't pay for the physical infrastracture, electricity, or anything associated with maintaining the datacenter.
+You don't pay for what you don't use.
+      This consumption model has manay benefits, including
+        - No upfront costs
+        - No need to purchase and manage costly infrastructure that users might not use to its fullest potential.
+        - The ability to pay for more resources when they're needed.
+        - The ability to stop paying for resources that are no longer needed.
+    When you try to estimate future resource demands in a traditional datacenter, you may eighter underestimate or overestimate.
+      Overestimating will cost an entity to spend more than necessary on unused or under-used resources.
+      Understimating may cause deprivation of resources when needed and can take longer time to upgrade due to delay often arose in procurement procedures.
+      In a cloud environment you do not have to worry about estimation.
+You add resources when needed and remove when not.
+You don't not pay for the extra capacity that the cloud provider and provide.
+### Compare cloud pricing models
+      Cloud computing uses pay-as-you-go pricing model.
+You typically pay for the cloud services you use which helps you:
+        - Plan and manage you operating costs
+        - Run your infrasture more efficiently.
+        - Scale as your business needs change.
+      In order words, cloud computing is a way to rent compute power and storage from someone else's datacenter.
+You can treat cloud resources as you would in your own datacenter.
+In cloud computing, when you're done with the resources you used, you give them back.
+You're billed only for what you used, which may not happen in the datacenter you own.
+      You rent and use CPUs and storage for the time you need them instead of maintaining them in your datacenter.
+The cloud provider takes care of maintaining the underlying infrastracture for you.